eeyang92/sequelize-this/README.md

 Version 3.0.0
 - Ported to TypeScript
 - Better documentation
-- Several breaking changed in API, including the way options are passed in
+- Several breaking changes in API, including the way options are passed in